Updated on Feb. 17 at 4:06 p.m.

 “We continue to work through this issue with city leadership,” wrote Ray Betzner, a spokesperson for the university, in an email to The Temple News.

-Allied Universal, Temple’s security services provider, could not be reached for comment.
-Temple employs approximately 400 full and part-time security officers from Allied, according to its 2019 annual security and fire safety report.
+Temple employs approximately 400 full and part-time security officers from Allied Universal, according to its 2019 annual security and fire safety report.

 The collective bargaining agreement between Allied Universal and 32BJ SEIU, the service workers union representing the security guards, is set to expire in September, the Philadelphia Inquirer reported.
 The agreement between Allied and the workers union sets wages lower than $15 an hour but also states that the prevailing wage should override the wages in the contract.